bbc/consumer-contracts/README.md

 consumer-contracts run
 ```

-This work recursively, which means you can keep the contracts for each of your consumers in a separate subdirectory.
+This works recursively, which means you can keep the contracts for each of your consumers in a separate subdirectory.

 To run a single contract, pass a filename to the `run` command: